-#2: Family Preparedness -Create a Communications Plan
+#2: Preparedness Make a Plan.
+Build a Kit.

 Electricity will likely be disrupted and communication networks such as cell phones, computers, landline telephones, and the Internet may be affected during a disaster.

 Having a family communications plan in place in ahead of the disaster can help ensure that everyone knows how to connect and where to meet during an emergency.